Tohana

-Tohana is a city and a municipal council in Fatehabad district in the Indian state of Haryana.
+Tohana is a city and a municipal council, just 56 km from Fatehabad City in Fatehabad district in the Indian state of Haryana.
 Its name comes from the Sanskrit 'Taushayana'.
 It is known as the City of Canals (Nahro ki Nagri).

 Geography

 Tohana is located at 29.7°N 75.9°E. It has an average elevation of 225 metres (734 feet).

 Communities

 Tohana is located near the Punjab border.
-The majority of people are Hindus, Sikhs, or Jains.
-Jaat, Jat Sikhs, Dalits, Agrawal, BHATIA and Arora clans constitute the majority of the population.
-Other population groups include the Saini, Jangir, and Jain Brahmans.
-People mainly speak Punjabi, Haryanavi, Multani as well as Hindi.
+The majority of people are Hindus, with some Sikhs and Jains.
+People mainly speak Haryanvi, Punjabi, Multani as well as Hindi.

 Demographics

 As per 2011, Tohana had a population of 63,871 in 12,642 households.
 Males constitute 52.65% of the population and females 47.35%.
 Tohana has an average literacy rate of 67.81%, lower than the national average of 74.5%; male literacy is 72%, and female literacy is 62.54%.
 In Tohana, 11.99% of the population is under 6 years of age.
 Among children under 6, the male to female ratio is 55.48:44.52.

 Tohana is two kilometres from the Punjab border in north-west Haryana.
 One of the neighboring cities is Hisar, 72 km away from Tohana, which was the district headquarters of Tohana until 1997.
 Fatehabad was created as a separate district from Hisar and Tohana was included in the part that went to Fatehabad.All the parks of the city are located between the canals.